 The Cartagena Protocol is a supplementary agreement to the United Nations Convention on Biological Diversity (CBD).
-It is an important international agreement on biodiversity and especially relevant for the environment and ecology segment of the UPSC syllabus.
+It is one of the important international environmental protocols on biodiversity and especially relevant for the environment and ecology segment of the UPSC exam.

 Cartagena Protocol:- Download PDF Here

 The full name of the treaty is Cartagena Protocol on Biosafety to the Convention on Biological Diversity.

 - The international treaty concerns the movement of LMOs (living modified organisms) resulting from modern technology from one nation to another.